RPI-REV/REV-Constitution/scrum.md

 The Development Team consists of the rest of the Scrum Team.
 As mentioned before, these teams are _self-organizing_.
 This means the Scrum Master and Product Owner do not have a say in how they operate.
 In the past, REV has never operated like this.
-We ave always enforced a somewhat strict model on Systems, and left the rest to the System Lead.
+We have always enforced a somewhat strict model on Systems, and left the rest to the System Lead.
 Altough this isn't a bad idea, it disagrees with scrum.
 One of the major ideas of scrum is that it must be used in its entirety, so adopting scrum would probably spell an end to the idea of Lead-Assistant Lead rule.

 ## REV & Scrum

+### Problem with REV's Structure

+The main issue with how the REV team is structured is that it is entirely focused on purchasing.
+The sole reason for leads meeetings in the 2014-2015 year was for purchasing items for the car.
+There are better ways to structure the team to integrate scrum, and to better represent exactly what we want out of the Leads.

-### Integration
+### Integrating Scrum

 Integrating scrum into REV will take a considerable amount of work.
 One of the most controversial tasks is the mapping of our current Officers and Leads to new positions under the framework.
 The